AcademyHealth

 AcademyHealth is a nonpartisan, nonprofit professional organization dedicated to advancing the fields of health services research and health policy.
 It is a professional organization for health services researchers, health policy analysts, and health practitioners, and it is a nonpartisan source for health research and policy.
-The organization was founded in 2000, in a merger between the Alpha Center and the Association for Health Services Research (AHSR).
+The organization was founded in 2000, in a merger between the Alpha Center and the Association for Health Services Research).
 In 2008, the organization had approximately 4000 health services researcher members.

-The organization's first president, W. David Helms, was founder and director of the Alpha Center from 1976–2000.
+The organization's first president, W. David Helms, was founder and director of the Alpha Center from 1976 to 2000.
 Helms left the organization in December 2010.

-The organization's current president, Lisa Simpson, assumed the role in January 2011.
+The organization's current president, Aaron Carroll, assumed the role on March 18, 2024, succeeding Lisa Simpson who had served as president since January 2011.